SMotaal/markup/experimental/es/Constructs.md

 Throughout this document we're using two parallel notations for both clarity and brevity.

-For instance, the symbolic notations `((…))` and `{{…}}` seen above both meant to convey things (ie `…`) that belonging inside of the respective closures — where incidentally they can validly expressed in indefinitely wrapped forms of their respective delimiters.
+For instance, the symbolic notations `((…))` and `{{…}}` seen above both meant to convey things (ie `…`) that belonging inside of the respective closures — where incidentally they can validly be wrapped indefinitely with their respective delimiters, and once at the very least.

-However, when those aspects are represented in an abstract syntax blocks, they will be denoted instead using a metaphorical notation that is also valid ECMAScript syntax for the intended effect.
+However, when those aspects are represented in as abstract syntax, they will instead be denoted using a metaphorical notation that is also valid ECMAScript syntax for the intended effect.

 </details>
 </blockquote>